WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-implementation_plan_sensitive_terms_list.md

    terms in this list (without inadvertently exposing anyone to the list) to make sure it meets the expectations of our users.

-## Open questions for reviewers

-- Within the Openverse maintainers; who has to view this list?
-Can anyone opt out?
-- With what frequency and urgency will community suggestions for the list be reviewed, and by whom?

-## Appendix A: Guidelines for using the list in Openverse projects
+## Guidelines for using the list in Openverse projects

 1. Never use terms from the list in Openverse repositories (issues, discussions, or code itself), chats, or communications of any time, outside of the